vijinho/tweets-cli/README.md

 This is intentionally written as a stand-alone self-contained command-line php script, hacked-together, written in a procedural style.
 These are the command-line options available:

 ```
-Usage: php tweets.php
-Adds/Modifies/Removes/Views tweets from exported twitter archive.
-The modified tweet text is a new attribute: text
-(Specifying any other unknown argument options will be ignored.)

 -h,  --help                   Display this help and exit
 -v,  --verbose                Run in verbose mode
 -d,  --debug                  Run in debug mode (implies also -v, --verbose)